About

 Vision for the Future

 As I begin my Ph.D. in Biostatistics, I aim to advance flexible and interpretable Bayesian methods for real-world health applications.
-My goal is to bridge theory and practice in service of population health and clinical decision-making, while mentoring the next generation of statistical scientists.
+My goal is to bridge theory and practice in service of population health and clinical decision-making, while exploring international opportunities and mentoring the next generation of statistical scientists.

-For a more comprehensive overview, download the full CV below:
+For a more comprehensive overview, download or view my CV below: